mjkleinman/RINE/README.md

 ## What is this?

 A method to approximate the "redundant information", the component of information shared by a set of sources about a target.

-## Requirements

-- python 3.6+
-- torch
-- torchvision
-- scipy
-- seaborn (for plotting)
+This repostiory contains our implementation of the paper: [**Redundant Information Neural Estimation**](https://doi.org/10.3390/e23070922).

 ## Quick Start